-It’s the beginning of January, so it’s natural to want to start planning ahead and thinking about what you want to accomplish over the next year.
+Heading into January, it’s natural to want to start planning ahead and thinking about what you want to accomplish over the next year.
 Unfortunately, this planning gets clouded with all the diet messages filling our social feeds.
 Which is why I’m here to remind you that diets don’t work.
 Don’t start your new year off with unobtainable goals set by the diet industry – instead, resolve to have a Non-Diet New Year by following the tips listed below.

-As 2018 comes to a close, it’s natural to start looking ahead and thinking about what you want to accomplish in 2019.
+As the year comes to a close, it’s natural to start looking ahead and thinking about what you want to accomplish in the upcoming year.

 But how many times in past years have you resolving to cut down your sugar intake, drink less alcohol, or lose that weight once and for all?
 Or maybe you’ve started off January doing Whole 30 or going gluten-free…only to lose steam within a month or two?
 Instead of blaming your lack of willpower or self-control, it’s important to realize that dieting itself is the problem.
 Its diets and dieting mentality that causes you to “fail”.

-Which is why I want you to make 2019 the year you vow to NOT go on a diet.
+Perhaps this is the year you vow to NOT go on a diet?

 Easier said than done, I know.
-The fact of the matter is we live in a pretty crazy diet culture.
-You can’t go anywhere without someone talking about their new diet or their weight or their body size.
-Whether it’s the person in line at the coffee shop, the tech support woman on the phone, or a reverend at church, diet culture is everywhere (and yes, all 3 of these scenarios happened to me this week).
+The fact of the matter is we live in a pretty wild diet culture.
+It seems we can’t go anywhere without someone talking about their new diet or their weight or their body size.
+Whether it’s the person in line at the coffee shop, the tech support woman on the phone, or a reverend at church, diet culture is everywhere (and yes, all three of these scenarios happened to me recently).

-So as you take some time to reflect back on 2018 and make plans for 2019, I wanted to give you some suggestions of non-diet New Year’s resolutions to try instead of the typical diet/weight loss/hit the gym routine.
+So as you take some time to reflect back on the year and make plans for the upcoming year, I wanted to give you some suggestions of non-diet New Year’s resolutions to try instead of the typical diet/weight loss/hit the gym routine.

 Non-Diet New Year’s Resolution Ideas: